 The widespread adoption of mobile devices and the internet have impacted virtually every aspect of our lives.
-Smartphones and tablets are always within reach, and finding answers to questions or making a purchase are only a few clicks or voice commands away.
+Smartphones and tablets are always within reach, and finding answers to questions or making a purchase is only a few clicks or voice commands away.
 But what does this technology revolution mean for the equipment rental industry, which has traditionally been a handshake business?
 How do manufacturers and suppliers meet the challenges of growing online rental marketplaces, and ultimately, how do they benefit from them?

-There’s been a lot of hope and hype, and plenty of fear, uncertainty and doubt surrounding online and mobile technologies.
+There’s been a lot of hope and hype, and plenty of fear, uncertainty, and doubt surrounding online and mobile technologies.
 But adoption is happening quickly, and for many industries, including heavy equipment rental, these technologies are adding value across every aspect of operations.

 Future of the online rental marketplace trend

 As we look at the future of online marketplaces and transactions in equipment rental, it’s important to focus on the key drivers behind their growth.
-In the end, success is not about the technology and building new websites, it’s about speed of communications, reliable network partners, and most importantly, data analytics.
+In the end, success is not about the technology and building new websites, it’s about the speed of communications, reliable network partners, and most importantly, data analytics.